ppy/osu-wiki/wiki/Tournaments/OTR/2026/en.md

 [^pf]: Points for, referring to the number of maps won.
 [^pa]: Points against, referring to the number of maps lost.
 [^pd]: Point differential, calculated as `PF - PA`.
-[^pp-limit]: Teams were required to have a combined total of 21.000 pp or less.
+[^pp-limit]: Teams were required to have a combined total of 21.000pp or less.
 For this purpose, pp values were frozen after the signup period concluded.
 [^groups-seed]: The team's seed after the Qualifier stage.
-[^qualifiers-seeding]: The qualifier rating was calculated using the %max scoring system.
+[^qualifiers-seeding]: The Qualifier rating was calculated using the %MAX scoring system.
-[^qualifiers-tiebreaker]: Average score was used as the qualifier tiebreaker.
+[^qualifiers-tiebreaker]: Average score was used as the Qualifier tiebreaker.